michaltakac/xeva/docs/implementation-status.md

 For a working MVP, focus on:

-1. **Fix the core XevaPanel** - It mostly works, just needs minor fixes
+1. **Fix the core XrevaPanel** - It mostly works, just needs minor fixes
 2. **Skip XR features for now** - They need significant rework
 3. **Polish the Leva-compatible API** - This is the main value proposition
 4. **Add proper examples** - Show how to use with R3F projects